North Carolina Maritime Museum

 The North Carolina Maritime Museum is a system of regional museums within the North Carolina Museum of History, which in turn part of the North Carolina Department of Natural and Cultural Resources.
 There are several branches of the Maritime Museum located in Beaufort, Southport and Hatteras.

 North Carolina Maritime Museum at Beaufort

 The Beaufort museum focuses on North Carolina's cultural maritime heritage, coastal environment and natural history.
 Exhibit displays include state shells, fish models, shipwrecks, ship equipment, types of watercraft historically used in North Carolina, whaling, oyster harvesting and commercial and recreational fishing.
 Another exhibit focuses on the history of the United States Lighthouse Service, United States Life-Saving Service, Revenue Cutter Service, Steamboat Inspection Service, and the United States Coast Guard in North Carolina.

 The separate Boat Shed contains a collection of traditional working watercraft.

 The Harvey W. Smith Watercraft Center across from the museum is a facility for the repair and conservation of various watercraft.
 The museum offers boatbuilding courses at the center, which also features the John S. MacCormack Model Shop.

+The Ward-Hancock House, which was owned by the museum, was destroyed by a fire on January 28, 2025.